elotroalex/chiens/_texts/translation.md

 - Do you see nothing in the new grass?
 - Nothing in the ground's churn and the
 - convulsive frolic of plants?
-- Nothing in the sea, really?
+- Nothing in the sea, right?
 - I see ...
 I hear ...
 I will talk ...
-- Oh, the vampire sun sucks my blood once more,
+- Oh, new suction of my blood by the sun
+- vampire,
-- Oh, the corsair night assaults my rock
+- Oh, assault of my rock by the corsair night
-- and my dawn farts below their faces
+- and my dawn blasted below their maws
 - its crash of midday and gulls
-- Tie me.
+- Tie me up.
 - Trample me.
 Assassinate me.
 Too late.
-- The flushed out hours ring on the lulls
+- The flushed out hours strike on the lulls
 - and the mooring lanterns;
 - sniffling
-- the hours ring
+- the hours strike
-- and spread out while I pet them,
+- and lengthen with my hands' caresses,
-- the flames spread out.
+- the flames lengthen.
 - Me too, I am a flame.
-- I spread out.
+- I lengthen.
 I am the hour.
 - I wait for the wind to speak
-- the firebrand tongue in my deep-dried throat.
+- the firebrand tongue in my parched throat.

 ---